 Alfredo Di Stefano certainly falls into that category.
 With Di Stefano, his name is synonymous with Real Madrid.
 You can't imagine the makeup of Real Madrid without

 some mention of the Argentine who caused much controversy with his move.

-The third highest scorer in the club’s history, Di Stefano brought more to the table than goals.
+The fourth highest scorer in the club’s history, Di Stefano brought more to the table than goals.
 The powerful forward played for Real between 1953 and 1964 in what was

 one of the most glorious periods in the club’s history.
 He helped fire the Merengues to eight titles and five European Cups.
 For a long time, his tally of 49 goals in 58